Can you keep a secret? Cuz I have a secret that the rest of the world is missing out on…

 - Carefully place two or three balls of dough in the oil and fry until golden brown on each side (about 1-2 mins).
 Transfer to paper towels to drain.
 Repeat until the dough is all fried.

-- Serve hot with honey butter, butter, syrup, or powdered sugar.
+- Serve hot with dairy-free butter, pure maple syrup, or powdered sugar.

 Sign up for all the latest recipes and news at Bakerette delivered to your inbox for FREE!